 No, this is not a requirement if you can give other evidence of substantial experience in music.
 Skill in performance is welcome but not required; more important for this course is an interest and basic competence in engaging with music intellectually, in understanding 'how it works' both in itself and in its social and cultural functions.
+You will also need a firm foundation of academic skills in finding and processing information, in writing clearly and in supporting an argument with evidence.
+For this, a Bachelor's degree in a humanities or social science subject, at or above the British 2:i standard or an international equivalent, is usually a sufficient qualification.
+Applications are evaluated case by case by the programme directors.

 For the MA in Traditional and World Music, knowledge of music theory and notation is not required, although it will enable you to engage with a wider range of readings if the technical aspects of musical sound organisation are of interest to you.

 For the MA Music Psychology in Education, Performance and Wellbeing, the level of technical knowledge of music that is needed is about equivalent to the ABRSM Grade 5 Music Theory exam.